High-Order Spline Upwind for Space-Time Isogeometric Analysis: Upwinding the heat equation

-The new space-time upwind formulation for the heat equation is based, as in the SU one-dimensional formulation, on the idea of modifying \eqref{eq:heat_syst_mat} in order to obtain lower triangular time matrices.
-This is done by adding numerical diffusion with respect to time.
+The new space-time formulation for the heat equation is based, as in the SU one-dimensional formulation, on the idea of modifying \eqref{eq:heat_syst_mat} in order to obtain lower triangular time matrices.
+This is accomplished by introducing numerical diffusion in the time direction.
 The proposed method reads:

 where for $i,j = 1,\ldots,N_{dof}$

 and

 while